clojure-emacs/cider/README.md

 ### Running tests

 You can run `clojure.test` tests pretty quickly in CIDER.
-Pressing <kbd>C-c ,</kbd> in a source buffer will run the tests for the namespace you're currently in.
+Pressing <kbd>C-c ,</kbd> in a source buffer or a REPL buffer will run the tests for the namespace you're currently in.
 CIDER is smart enough to figure out the namespace containing the tests.

 In the buffer displaying the test execution results you'll have a bit of additional functionality at your disposal.